 #19.
 Narrow your options.

-Obviously, you can’t just go after the keywords that are the most popular unless you are the dominant force in your industry.
+Obviously, you can’t just go after the most popular keywords unless you are the dominant force in your industry.
 Amazon has the market on the “books” keyword well-cornered, for instance.
 Perform competitive research, and pick battles that you have a solid chance of winning.

-Of course writing and publishing content is only one side of success with it.
-In order to make sure it’s read by as many people as possible, share it through various channels.
+Of course, writing and publishing content is only one side of success with it.
+To make sure as many people read it as possible, share it through various channels.
 It’s of no use if no one is reading it.

 Email – Email newsletters have always been popular.
 Your fresh content is a great way to engage your user base so they can Like pieces and provide social signals for your business.

-Pay-per-click – PPC campaigns via Google, Yahoo!, and Bing – if they are well researched and coordinated, resulting in an effective creative advertising meme – can deliver huge amounts of traffic.
+If they are well researched and coordinated, pay-per-click – PPC campaigns via Google, Yahoo!, and Bing, resulting in an effective creative advertising meme – can deliver huge amounts of traffic.

-We also offer dedicated, managed and VPS hosting solutions.
+We also offer dedicated hosting, managed, and VPS hosting solutions.